A small church with blue siding and white trim, illuminated from inside, with a red door, front porch, and steeple, surrounded by trees at dusk.

 • RESIDENCY

-The acoustics at The Church are superb which is why we offer residencies to musicians in collaboration with non-profits.
+The acoustics at The Church are superb.
+We offer residencies to musicians, writers, and artists in collaboration with non-profits.

 • EXHIBITIONS

-We host exhbitions, workshops, and public programs, primarily focused on social justice and healing.
+We host exhibitions, workshops, and public programs, primarily focused on art, social justice, and healing.

 • EVENT SPACE